-- Development and implementation of a Corporate Procurement Plan (when financial systems are secured to capture the necessary purchasing data/trends required to develop same). - Management of all tenders over €25K for goods/supplies, services - Management of all quotations and tenders for building related works and services - Ensuring the availability and dissemination of appropriate national centrally negotiated OGP frameworks and contracts for use in the purchase of supplies and services by all departments, where aggregations of budget spend yields demonstrable VFM benefit and/or such a contract reduces legal or contractual risk to the ETB. - Ensuring that all contracts entered into by ETB maintain and protect the best interests of the Education and Training Board. - Provision of up to date guidance on legislation applicable to ETB Procurements. - Management of the Procurement team and thereby delivery of a professional procurement Support Service. - Co-ordination of training for staff involved in Procurement activities throughout the ETB. - Liaison and active involvement with Government and public sector buying Agencies / consortia.
+- Ensuring the availability and dissemination of appropriate national centrally negotiated OGP frameworks and contracts for use in the purchase of supplies and services by all departments, where aggregations of budget spend yields demonstrable VFM benefit and/or such a contract reduces legal or contractual risk to the ETB. - Ensuring that all contracts entered into by ETB maintain and protect the best interests of the Education and Training Board. - Provision of up to date guidance on legislation applicable to ETB Procurements. - Management of the Procurement team and thereby delivery of a professional procurement Support Service. - Co-ordination of training for staff involved in Procurement activities throughout the ETB. - Liaison and active involvement with Government and public sector buying Agencies / consortia.